lukecarbis/hooked/presentation.md

 ???

-* 79% of smart phone owners check their device within 15 minutes of waking up
-* It's estimated that the average smart phone user checks their device 150 times per day
-* One third of Americans say that they would rather give up sex than their mobile phone

-We're hooked.
-Habit forming technology is here.

-The question now becomes, how can we use it?

-In this presentation we'll look at a model which helps us to understand the psychology of forming a habit.
+In this presentation we'll look at a model which will:

+* Increase Customer Lifetime Value (CLTV)
+* Provide pricing flexibility
+* Supercharge growth
+* Sharpen your competitive edge (clients irrationally overvalue the old over the new)

 A trigger is the spark which ignites a behaviour.
 This is the first step in forming a habit.